Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 When to Seek Medical Evaluation

-You should seek evaluation after:
+You should seek medical evaluation after:

 • Any first seizure-like event